25 BEST North Carolina Beaches To Visit (2023)

 Holden Beach

-Holden Beach promises to be one of the best beaches in North Carolina and honestly one of the most family-friendly beaches in the US.
+Holden Beach promises to be one of the best beaches in North Carolina and one of the most family-friendly beaches in the US.
 A slice of the Brunswick Islands provides wide-open spaces, calm waters, and tranquil sandy shorelines.

 Local building regulations have kept a small-town feel to this beach paradise.
-You’ll find no skyscrapers here, only family homes available for rent, and quirky restaurants across the water.
+You’ll find no skyscrapers here, only family homes available for rent and quirky restaurants across the water.

 Nags Head